MD Program

 • Transition to Medical School

-• Two weeks in the middle of July
+• One week in the middle of July

-• This course, the first you will attend at Penn State College of Medicine, is designed to help you make the transition to medical education and training and to begin to build some of the skills necessary for success in medical school and a career in medicine.
-The transition to medical school is a very important time in the life of every doctor.
-No longer are you in college or a master’s program, striving for high grades as an end in and of themselves, or as a ticket to gaining admission to medical school.
+• This course, the first students attend at Penn State College of Medicine, is designed to help them make the transition to medical education and training and to begin to build some of the skills necessary for success in medical school and a career in medicine.
+The transition to medical school is a very important time in the life of every doctor – no longer in college or a master’s program, striving for high grades as an end in and of themselves, or as a ticket to gaining admission to medical school.

-These first weeks mark that time when you join the collegial ranks of the profession, and medical school represents the first step of on-the-job training.
-The Transitions series continues throughout your medical school curriculum as you transition into clinical rotations and prepare for residency.
+These first weeks mark that time when medical students join the collegial ranks of the profession, and medical school represents the first step of on-the-job training.
+The Transitions series continues throughout the medical school curriculum as students transition into clinical rotations and prepare for residency.

-• End of February to End of April
+• End of July to end of October

 • Foundations of Patient-Centered Care